Across the Dark

-Across the Dark is the fourth full-length studio album by the Finnish melodic death metal band Insomnium.
+Across the Dark is the fourth studio album by Finnish melodic death metal band Insomnium.
 It was released on 7 September 2009 on Candlelight Records.
 The album features Jules Näveri from Profane Omen and Enemy of the Sun as guest vocalist and Aleksi Munter from Swallow the Sun as guest keyboardist.

 The album was chosen as "Album of the month September, 2009" by German online magazine Metal 1.

 The song "Weighed Down with Sorrow" is dedicated to Miika Tenkula.